 Photo credit: MIMO

 On our last day of the tour, you’ll enjoy a leisurely morning of free time on your own.
-If desired, we can talk a walk along the beach promenade to visit the beautiful high-end surf town of Zarautz.
+If desired, we can talk and walk along the beach promenade to visit the beautiful high-end surf town of Zarautz.
 After checking out of our hotel and having lunch on our own, we’ll continue our journey by completing our loop back to Bilbao, where we will bid one another farewell and to either travel onward or depart for home.
 Photo credit: Hotel Saiaz

 "Wonderful way for a seasoned traveler to get a more intimate cultural experience in Spain."− Lynea K.